taylor-c-williams/taylorcallanwilliams/README.md

 # Taylor's Portfolio!

+My Software Engineering Portfolio is built with a mobile-first design philosophy in React and React Router v6.

 ## Some resources and libraries I used in this project:

 - linkedin & github & email icons from <a href="https://www.flaticon.com/free-icons/linkedin" title="linkedin icons">Linkedin icons created by Freepik - Flaticon</a>